Job Location: Bauchi city, Bauchi

 4. Reporting, monitoring and evaluation

-- Develop and implement a monitoring and evaluation plan in collaboration with M&E
+- Contribute to developing and implementing project monitoring and evaluation plan

-5. Coordination with other stakeholders and with Alert staff
+5. Coordination with other consortium members, Alert staff and stakeholders in the region

 6. Any other reasonable activities as determined by the line manager

 Qualifications and Experience:

 - University degree in relevant field or 2 years of equivalent experience